 After about a half hour backstage, the Chaplin party was now ready to go.
-When Qu, their guide and interpreter, asked where they wanted to go next, Miss Goddard at first hesitated, saying "I don't know," but then added as an afterthought that when she were preparing to come to the Far East she remembered Douglas Fairbanks had visited here and asked him what was fun to do in Shanghai.
+When Qu, their guide and interpreter, asked where they wanted to go next, Miss Goddard at first hesitated, saying "I don't know," but then added as an afterthought that when she was preparing to come to the Far East she remembered Douglas Fairbanks had visited here and asked him what was fun to do in Shanghai.
 He told her the city was great for dancing, and recommended a couple of places to her.

 So after leaving the New Everbright Theater, they went directly to the Paramount Dance Hall, and danced the rest of the night away, right up until it was time to return to the President Coolidge and prepare for the next morning's departure.
 Thus ended Charlie Chaplin's first (and as it turned out, only) visit to Shanghai.

 At 9:00 am the next day, the President Coolidge set a course for Hong Kong, arriving at midnight.
 In Hong Kong Chaplin was again welcomed by a huge number of fans, several hundred having gathered at the dock as the ship pulled in.
 But again, as he had in Shanghai, Chaplin remained on ship for several hours, finally disembarking in the same way, then signing many autographs and answering a great many movie-related questions, most of his responses being largely the same as in Shanghai.